 Unfortunately (and surprisingly), only 1 in 4 Aussie startups have an independent director.
 That’s not a great stat for early-stage companies who need to navigate some critical challenges.
 We're determined to skew those numbers in your favour by helping our portfolio companies appoint independent directors and/or an advisory board.

 Hailing from incredible careers, we have a real-world database of hundreds of experts across functional areas who we can connect you with to provide focused advice.

 Later stage investors consistently tell us that Skalata portfolio companies have stronger fundamentals than their peers – giving them an unfair competitive advantage, and naturally, making them more investable.

-We run a fortnightly breakfast series where we invite prospective program applicants, participants, alumni, industry leaders and investors to get to know each other over coffee and brekky.
-Over the years, these rapid 1-hour breakfasts have helped companies find new investors, advisors, team members, and broaden their networks.
+We run a fortnightly breakfast series where we invite prospective applicants, portfolio companies, industry leaders and investors to get to know each other over coffee and brekkie.
+To date, these rapid 1-hour breakfasts have helped companies find new investors, advisors, team members, and broaden their networks.

 From startup fundamentals, to exploring the latest trends in the metaverse, our network of experts love to share their insights in person and online.
 Sessions with our resident live white-boarding expert, Peter Laurie, are always in hot demand.

 We also run larger scale events (at least) twice a year which give founders the chance to meet with our wider network.
 If you've been working remotely, we encourage founders to make the trip to Melbourne – we promise to make it worth your while.